Zac Robinson: Cincinnati Bengals

 On September 6, 2011, Robinson was signed to the Bengals practice squad.
 After the 2011 season, he was signed to the Bengals offseason roster.

 Robinson appeared in all four of the Bengals' preseason games in 2012, and although he was waived Robinson was again signed to the practice squad at the end of preseason.

 Prior to the 2013 season, he was placed on the PUP list just before training camp due to an elbow injury.
 His season officially ended on December 10, when the Bengals left him on the PUP list, instead of activating him.

 On May 2, 2014, he was waived after failing his physical.

 Robinson was invited to the NFL's inaugural veteran's combine in Arizona.

 Coaching career

 Los Angeles Rams

 On February 23, 2019, Robinson began his coaching career and was hired by the Los Angeles Rams as their assistant quarterbacks coach under head coach Sean McVay, following the departure of quarterbacks coach, Zac Taylor, who was hired to become the head coach of the Cincinnati Bengals.
 In 2020, it was announced that Robinson would switch positions from being the assistant quarterbacks coach to the assistant wide receivers coach.
 In 2021, he switched back to assistant quarterbacks coach after Liam Coen left for Kentucky.
 Robinson's team won Super Bowl LVI when the Rams defeated the Cincinnati Bengals.
 For the next two seasons, Robinson was elevated to the dual roles of pass game coordinator and quarterbacks coach.

 Atlanta Falcons

-On January 29, 2024, Robinson was hired to be the offensive coordinator for the Atlanta Falcons under head coach Raheem Morris.
+On January 29, 2024, Robinson was hired by the Atlanta Falcons to be their offensive coordinator under head coach Raheem Morris.

+Tampa Bay Buccaneers

+On January 22, 2026, Robinson was hired by the Tampa Bay Buccaneers as their offensive coordinator under head coach Todd Bowles.

+Personal life

+Robinson and his wife, Mia, have two children, a son and a daughter.